 As previously announced, our priority is to identify new business investments to further scale the Anagenics business.
 This is needed to drive growth in revenue across different channels and deliver profit.
 Working closely with our strategic shareholder (Hancock & Gore) we plan to execute further accretive acquisitions of businesses in F23 (such as BLC) and where appropriate invest further in unique brands.

-We now have a strong pipeline of advanced opportunities from which to explore profitable and complementary businesses which once combined should generate revenue and additional cost synergies operating under a common business structure.
+of advanced opportunities from which to explore profitable and complementary businesses which once combined should generate revenue and additional cost synergies operating under a common business structure.